 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

 How to protect yourself from ransomware infections

 Update installed software only through tools or implemented functions designed by official software developers, and NOT via third party, fake updaters.
 If software is not free (licensed/paid), it should not be activated using unofficial 'cracking' tools.
 Keep your computer safe by regularly scanning it with a reputable antivirus or anti-spyware suite and keep this software up-to-date.

 Text presented in MarioLocker ransomware text file ("@Readme.txt"):

 You'r files has been locked by Mario.

 If you want to see your files, please go to this path and open 'YourFiles.txt' -- > C:\Windows\Temp\